scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-56.md

 ---
 layout: answer
 title: "Which tool would warn an AWS user about the lack of multi-"
-blurb: "Trusted Advisor analyzes your AWS configuration and recommends best practices.
-This includes a scan of security vulnerabilities.
-For the AWS Practitione"
+blurb: "<p>Trusted Advisor analyzes your AWS configuration and recommends best practices.
+This includes a scan of security vulnerabilities.</p>
+<p>For the AWS Prac"
 quid: 56
 ---